murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/SRD/Encuentro Espías/Game Mechanics/How to play the game.md

 >When **fiction that triggers the move**, [roll the dice if a roll is required].
 >
 >---
->Outcome of the Move, depending on the outcome of the roll if a roll took place.
+>- Outcome of the Move, depending on the outcome of the roll if a roll took place.
->If a Move has a choice of outcomes, the Move instructs you who chooses what.
+>- If a Move has a choice of outcomes, the Move instructs you who chooses what.

 There are two different categories of Moves. **[[TTRPG/SRD/Encuentro Espías/Game Mechanics/Basic Moves\|Basic Moves]]** are moves that every Spy can trigger. **Specialty Moves** are Moves that are unique to each Spy.
 You can’t trigger a Specialty Move if it’s not on your Spy sheet.